 Sometimes clients have problems grasping all of the aspects of online marketing.
-This is of course only natural.
-Any new in-depth topic is hard to grasp in the beginning.
-If an internet marketer decided to take a look at structural engineering, or corporate accounting they will be lost in the beginning.
-(Actually they are likely to be lost for a few months or even years).
+This challenge is, of course, only natural.
+Any new in-depth topic is hard to understand in the beginning.
+If an internet marketer decided to take a look at structural engineering or corporate accounting, they’d get lost in the beginning.
+(Actually, they’re likely to be lost for a few months or even years).

-A decision needs to be made as to how deeply you want to learn.
-When we go to the doctor it is good when they can explain a problem in simple terms, this helps us feel comfortable.
-To have full knowledge of the doctors thought processes and experience would take at least a medical degree, and possibly many years of experience as well.
+A decision needs to get made as to how deeply you want to learn.
+When we go to the doctor, it’s good when they can explain a problem in simple terms, and this helps us feel comfortable.
+To have full knowledge of the doctors thought processes and experience might take at least a medical degree, and possibly many years of experience as well.

-When developing your online omnipresence it helps to fully understand the basics, and the result that you want to achieve.
-You don’t need to know every aspect of the business, this will take years of time that you do not have available.
+When developing your online omnipresence it helps to fully understand the basics and the result that you want to achieve.
+You don’t need to know every aspect of the digital world.
+This mastery will take years that you don’t have available.

 Internet marketing 101

 Q) What’s the internet?

 A) A network of digitally displayed information with links to even more information.

 Q) What’s marketing?

 A) A set of tactics to achieve the goal of putting your companies offers in front of more potential customers.

 A) Sales are one on one, one to a group, or a group to a group.
 Marketing is sales but in a volume model.